Sally Whitwell: Biography

+Whitwell was involved closely with Gondwana Choirs as an accompanist for about twenty years until 2023, when she moved back from Sydney to Canberra.

+Whitwell was voted no. 96 in a poll of Australia's favourite composers by ABC Classic in 2019.
+In 2017, her piece She Walk in Beauty was voted at no. 27 in the station's annual Classic 100 Countdown.
+Road Trip was voted at no. 99 in the 2025 countdown.

 Personal life

 As of October 2008 Sally Whitwell lived with her domestic and business partner, United Kingdom-born Glennda Blyth, a visual artist.
 They ran a multi-art space in Sydney, The Sal-On, for lesbian artists.
 In August 2011 Whitwell described Blyth as her "[g]irlfriend, or if you want to get technical about it, 'Fiancée'" and indicated they were due to seek a civil union.
 Whitwell described her tattoos, which "have very personal meanings for me, but I also love them purely for aesthetic reasons".